Fears 'extremely dangerous' gunman fled South Island on domestic flight

 Shots were fired on the corner of Hereford St and Stanmore Rd in the city at 11.15am on Tuesday, August 30, sparking a massive police manhunt.

-Police this week released a wanted photograph of 27-year-old Jury which shows him with a full-face tattoo, with Mongrel Mob gang phrases including 'Sieg Heil' and a swastika between his eyes.
+Police this week released a wanted photograph of 27-year-old Jury which shows him with a full-face tattoo, with Mongrel Mob gang phrases including "Sieg Heil" and a swastika between his eyes.

-'Wairoa' is written in capital letters across his face.
+"Wairoa" is written in capital letters across his face.

 The Herald understands that police now fear Jury managed to catch a domestic flight out of the city after the shooting and is now hiding out in the North Island.